-Fisheye lenses, together with rectilinear wide-angle lenses, having a focal length less or equal to 24mm (equivalent to full-frame sensor size), fall into the ultra wide-angle lens category.
+Fisheye lenses, together with rectilinear wide-angle lenses, have a focal length less or equal to 24mm (equivalent to full-frame sensor size).
+This means they fall into the ultra wide-angle lens category.

 Rectilinear wide-angle lenses are built in such a way that straight lines in the scene will be rendered straight (uncurved) in most parts of the image, with increasing amounts of distortion towards the edges of the frame.